-Table 1.19: Emergency response plan for Ammonia gas Leakage
+Table 1.
+19 : Emergency response plan for Ammonia gas Leakage

-Impact Project Activities/ Proposed Mitigation Measure Mon itoring 1 Environmental Aspects Implementation Supervision Report Ammonia Use of ammonia refrigeration system and accidental leakage Ensure enough ventilation in machine room.
+Report Weekly report guion Supervision Project Management Team on site and/or Designated HSE Team UOIN Implementation The Operation Manager/ HSE officer will: Ensure that refrigeration system is fitted with adequate safety and monitoring control devices, maintained and tested by competent persons.
+Ensure that precautions are taken to prevent leaks, fire and explosion including appropriate protection of storage vessels.
+Ensure to maintain and tested and tested by competent leaks, fire and explosion including appropriate protection of storage vessels.
+Report the incidents if any.
+Froposed ivilugation ivieasure Ensure enough ventilation in machine room.
 Provide barriers or establish safety procedures to protect refrigeration equipment (e.g., pipes, valves, evaporator coils, tanks, vessels, etc.).
 Ensure that flammables and/or combustibles are not stored in machinery room.
 Install at least two ammonia detectors in the machinery room for monitoring any leaks.
 Establish ammonia detecting system which can also activate ventilation fans and trigger remote alarms.
+Install a manual check valve in the ammonia detectors in the machinery room for monitoring any leaks.
+Establish ammonia detecting system which can also activate ventilation fans and trigger ventilation for an also activate valve.
 Install a manual check valve in the ammonia charging line in a location close to main control valve.
-Install Dual Pressure Relief Valves (PRVs) and a three-way valve which will allow one relief valve to be serviced, tested, or replaced, while the other PRV remains on-line to protect the refrigeration equipment.
-The Operation Manager/ HSE officer will: • Ensure that refrigeration system is fitted with adequate safety and monitoring control devices, maintained and tested by competent persons. • Ensure that precautions are taken to prevent leaks, fire and explosion including appropriate protection of storage vessels. • Ensure to maintain records of maintenance and tests. • Report the incidents if any.
-Project Management Team on site and/or Designated HSE Team Weekly report
+Install Dual Pressure Relief Valves (PRVs) and a three-way valve to be serviced, tested, or replaced, while the other PRV remains on-line to protect the refrigeration equipment.
+1-28 Froject Acuvities/ Environmental Aspects Use of ammonia refrigeration system and accidental leakage TINDACU Ammonia

-• Replace PRVs every 5 years.

-• Check ammonia refrigeration

-system and protection devices

-every time before starting.

-• Conduct regular pressure tests

-and functional tests for all safety

-devices including alarm system.

-• Comply periodical maintenance

-according to manufacturer's

-recommendation.

-• Ensue replacing of damaged

-and deteriorated ammonia

-pipes.

-• Removing refrigeration oil from

-the refrigeration system as

-needed for proper system

-maintenance.
+· · · ·

+Report

+utoring Supervision

+Mon Implementation

+Proposed Mitigation Measure Replace PRVs every 5 years. • Check ammonia refrigeration system and protection devices every time before starting. • Conduct regular pressure tests and functional tests for all safety devices including alarm system.
+Comply periodical maintenance according to manufacturer's recommendation. • Ensue replacing of damaged and deteriorated ammonia pipes.
+Removing refrigeration oil from the refrigeration system as needed for proper system maintenance.

+Project Activities/ Environmental Aspects

+Impact

-1.18 Covid measures as both prevention and emergency response plan
+1.17 Covid measures as both prevention and emergency response plan